robbiebusinessacc/AutoRecycle/README.md

 - **README.md**: Project overview and setup instructions.

 ## Data
-The data used in this project is the RealWaste dataset.
+The data used in this project is the [RealWaste dataset](https://archive.ics.uci.edu/dataset/908/realwaste).

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
-We would like to thank the creators of the RealWaste dataset for their invaluable resources.

 ---